 Schedule of Seminar Activities

 The following outline contains the general topics and approximate time allotted for discussion and review of assigned readings.
 At times, it’s possible that guest lecturers will be invited to the seminar to present and discuss relevant and appropriate material intended to supplement seminar activities.
 Additionally, PowerPoint presentations will be used to complement discussions.
-The seminar is organized around 10 basic units and corresponding parts or sub-units.
+The seminar is organized around ten basic units and corresponding parts or sub-units.
 Assigned and recommended readings are listed for each section.
-Students should familiarize themselves with the outline and the weekly activities, read the material in advance, and be fully prepared to discuss the readings during the seminar as well as record summaries and observations in your journal paper.
+Students should familiarize themselves with the outline and the weekly activities, read the material in advance, and be fully prepared to discuss the readings during the seminar as well as record summaries and observations in the notebook.

 |WEEK||TOPICS AND THEMES|